A man calmly donates blood while a medical professional supervises, ensuring safety, hygiene, and proper procedure during donation.

 Let’s break down what makes a blood group rare, why that matters, and how these unique blood types shape modern healthcare.

 Rare blood groups are blood types you hardly ever see, as less than 1% of people have them.
 Your blood type comes down to which antigens sit on your red blood cells.
-Everyone knows about the standard ABO and Rh system, but in reality, scientists have found over 300 different blood group antigens out there.

 Rare blood types show up in different blood group systems.
 Here are a few famous examples:

 Doctors first found this blood group in Mumbai.
-It’s strange because these people lack the H antigen, which nearly everyone else has, even if you’re type A, B, AB, or O. That means someone with the Bombay blood type can only get blood from another Bombay donor, as no other type is safe.
+It’s strange because these people lack the H antigen, which nearly everyone else has, even if you are type A, B, AB, or O.

 Beyond the standard ABO and Rh systems, red blood cells also carry a whole set of antigens from lesser-known blood groups like Kell, Duffy, and Kidd.
 For some people, these antigens are missing or altered, or they show up in rare combinations.
-So, even if their basic blood type (like A or O) looks common, their overall blood profile can be really hard to match if they ever need a transfusion.

 The Duffy system is another interesting case.
 These antigens matter for transfusions, but they also play a role in how susceptible someone is to certain infections.
 In particular, people without Duffy antigens (Duffy-negative) tend to be resistant to Plasmodium vivax malaria.
-That’s most common in some African populations, and it means finding compatible blood for transfusions can get tricky.
+That is most common in some African populations, and it means finding compatible blood for transfusions can get tricky.

 Kidd antigens are another headache in transfusion medicine.
-If someone's blood doesn’t match in the Kidd system and they get incompatible blood, their body might not freak out right away, but sometimes it takes days for a reaction to show up.
+If someone's blood does not match in the Kidd system and they get incompatible blood, their body might not freak out right away, but sometimes it takes days for a reaction to show up.
 This delay makes it harder for doctors to spot what's going wrong, but the consequences can still be serious.

 Basic blood typing usually stops at ABO and Rh.
 But when someone’s had a bunch of transfusions, like people with chronic blood issues, they can develop antibodies against these so-called minor antigens.
 That means the pool of compatible blood shrinks dramatically.
 Standard matching isn’t good enough anymore.